-Prior to working in higher education, Goings was a music education and special education teacher in several urban school districts including Baltimore City Public Schools.
+Prior to working in higher education, Dr. Goings was a music education and special education teacher in several urban school districts including Baltimore City Public Schools and was a foster care and youth probation counselor/advocate in New Haven, Connecticut.
 In 2013 he served as a fellow with the White House Initiative on Educational Excellence for African Americans.
 He earned his Doctor of Education degree in urban educational leadership from Morgan State University, Master of Science in human services from Post University, and Bachelor of Arts in music education from Lynchburg College.

 - Gifted/High-achieving Black Males’ Schooling Experiences PreK-PhD